wsetiono/casingapik_laravel/README.md

 ## About CasingApik

-CasingApik is an online store website that is created using Laravel PHP Framework.
+CasingApik is an online store website that I have created using Laravel PHP Framework.
 It has mobile responsive capability, so that the website can be seen great event in mobile tablet or smartphone.

 You can see the live url by clicking this link <a href="https://casingapik.com/">https://casingapik.com/</a>